 - Bring to a boil, skimming off any foam, then cover pot and reduce to a simmer over low heat for 90 minutes.

 - If using whole peas, skim off any pea skins that have risen to the surface.
-Remove 2 to 3 cups of the soup, puree in a blender or food processor, and return puree to the pot (this helps to thicken the soup).
+Remove 2 to 3 cups of the soup, puree in a blender or food processor, and return puree to the pot.

 - Continue to simmer for at least 30 more minutes, even another hour or more won’t hurt it.

 - Thirty minutes before serving, remove the studded onion and the meat.
-Chop the meat (it should amount to about 1 cup) and return to pot.
+Chop the meat and return to pot.